LightDE: A Lightweight Method for Eliminating Dangling Pointers: Introduction

 Since dangling pointers are the root cause of UAF vulnerabilities \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo}, this paper focuses on defending against UAF vulnerabilities by eliminating dangling pointers.
-Current methods \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo} for defending against UAF vulnerabilities by eliminating dangling pointers, rely on inserting functions after pointer assignment instructions during compilation to track pointers and the objects they reference.
-This method requires the program to pause its normal execution flow when encountering a pointer assignment instruction and to execute the logic of the inserted function.
-The role of the inserted code is to look up the objects pointed to by the pointers and record the memory addresses of the pointers in the object's pointer set.
-Although existing dangling pointer elimination schemes use different methods to locate the objects pointed to by pointers and various data structures to store the memory addresses of pointers to improve program execution efficiency, the basic principle remains the same.
-In this process, locating the objects pointed to by pointers and recording the memory addresses of pointers are time-consuming, making current dangling pointer elimination methods not lightweight.
+Current methods \cite{lee2015preventing,younan2015freesentry,van2017dangsan,liu2018robust,shen2020heapexpo} for defending against UAF vulnerabilities by eliminating dangling pointers rely on inserting functions after pointer assignment instructions during compilation to track pointers.
+This method requires the program to pause its normal execution flow when encountering a pointer assignment instruction during runtime, and to execute the logic of the inserted function.
+The purpose of inserting functions is to record the memory addresses of pointers.
+Some methods \cite{lee2015preventing,younan2015freesentry,van2017dangsan,shen2020heapexpo} also need to locate the objects pointed to by the pointers.
+Although existing dangling pointer elimination schemes have designed various data structures to store the memory addresses of pointers to improve storage efficiency, their fundamental principles remain the same.
+In this process, recording the memory addresses of pointers and locating the objects they point to is time-consuming, which makes current dangling pointer elimination methods not lightweight.